The non-household connections retail market

-In 2017, we introduced some major changes that affected all non-household water customers across England, that meant they could choose who they buy their water and wastewater services from.
+In 2017, we introduced some major changes that affected all non-household water customers across England.
+These changes meant they could choose who they buy their water and wastewater services from.
 These customers include shops, factories, offices, hotels, warehouses, schools and charities.

 For developers, the changes impacted all non-household connections in newly-built developments, as well as the provision of building water.
 We still make connections, lay new mains and sewers, install meters and perform the other services provided by our Developer Services team.
 These are all among our wholesale services.